superwf/ts-gear-example/README.md

 | swagger-codegen | ❌ | ✅ | ✅<a href="#generic-type-👀">👀</a> | ❌ | ✅ | ❌ | ✅ | ❌ | ❌ | ✅ |
 | oazapfts | ❌ | ✅ | ✅<a href="#generic-type-👀">👀</a>| ✅ | ❌ | ❌ | ❌ | ❌ | ❌ | ✅ |

-Openapi-generator and Swagger-codegen are the most common industry general tools, they are powerfull for supportting many program languages and special env.
+- `Openapi-generator` and `Swagger-codegen` are the most common industry general tools, they are powerfull for supportting many program languages and special env.

+- Only `pont` and `ts-gear` use configuration file, all other tools just use cli arguments.

+- `ts-gear` prove its self the compatibility with bad defined openapi doc.

 ### Generic type 👀